Don’t Fuck Up Your First Film:

 Every blown call, wasted day, and “what were we thinking?” moment shows up somewhere in these pages.

-You’ll see where first-time directors usually trip —
+You’ll see where first-time filmmakers usually trip —

 and how to sidestep the landmines before they eat your schedule, your budget, or your crew’s goodwill.